Cinemas Decline: Audiences Flock To LEDs And Mobiles For Movie Magic - UrduPoint

 Cinema's Decline: Audiences Flock To LEDs And Mobiles For Movie Magic

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Apr, 2025) The traditional cinema experience was losing its charm, with audiences increasingly turning to LEDs and mobile screens to catch their favorite films.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Apr, 2025) The traditional cinema experience was losing its charm, with audiences increasingly turning to LEDs and mobile screens to catch their favourite films.

-Gone were the days of crowded theaters and the big screen's mesmerizing appeal.
+Gone were the days of crowded theatres and the big screen's mesmerising appeal.

 This shift in viewer preferences had sparked concerns about the future of cinema in the country, with the industry facing a significant challenge as audiences turn away from traditional cinema halls.